kaiodeodato/Unsupervised_learning45/README.md

 ## 1. Create a New Notebook

-Generate a new notebook in your Google Colab environment or in local work machine.
+Generate a new notebook in your Google Colab environment or in your local work machine.

 ## 2. Install PySpark
 ```